Signs and symptoms of Turner syndrome may vary significantly.

 - Large fluid collection on the back of the neck or other abnormal fluid collections

 At birth or during infancy

-Signs and symptoms of Turner syndrome may vary significantly.
 In some girls, a number of physical features and poor growth are apparent early.
-Signs and symptoms that may be apparent at birth or during infancy include:
+Signs of Turner syndrome at birth or during infancy may include: